Too Long, Didn't Read: Our Review For People In A Hurry

 You won’t get the level of forgiveness as the TaylorMade iron sets, and they aren’t quite as long as the M4 or P790, especially on mis-hits.

-This is a unique entry in offerings for 2018, because the WaZaki WL-IIs MX Steel Hybrid Iron Set isn’t even an iron set at all.
+This is a unique entry in offerings, because the WaZaki WL-IIs MX Steel Hybrid Iron Set isn’t even an iron set at all.
 It’s entirely made up of hybrids, from the 4-iron all the way through to the sand wedge.

 However, I know some golfers have been looking for exactly this solution to their iron woes, as they have trouble hitting any decent iron shots at all during a round of golf.

 If you’re a golfer who has a slow swing speed or just can’t get an iron shot off the ground for whatever reason, the all-hybrid set is worth exploring.

 With an average or high clubhead speed, the ball trajectory was too high to really be useful.
 However, at a slower swing speed, the ball still got up into the air nicely and flew a good distance.

 Roll-out was more than you’d find on a traditional iron, but golfers using all-hybrid sets will most likely be happy to make this compromise.

 Fortunately, the set includes leather headcovers for all the hybrids, which is a feature you won’t find (or need) in most iron sets but is definitely useful here.

 It also includes lightweight graphite shafts, a nice touch for beginners or seniors with very low swing speeds.
 The light weight and flexibility of the shaft will help increase swing speed and maximize distance.

 While I’d recommend that most golfers use hybrids only to replace their long irons, if you’re truly in love with your hybrids and just can’t hit your short irons with any consistency, the WaZaki WL-II are worth your consideration.